onedata/onedata-drive/README.md

 - every time you restart computer/app and connect again new session is created
 - connecting to big spaces (with many folders) might take a long time (up to several minutes)
 - **Oneprovider Token** must have REST/CDMI access
+- If you want refresh folder (show changes perfomed on cloud): `Right Click (On empty space) -> Show more options -> Onedata Drive -> Refresh Current Folder`

 ### Filling the connect form
 All options can be set in the graphicall user interface.
 You can fill the connect form manually or you can load existing configuration file (`Advanced` -> `Load configuration from file`).